Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Introduction

-In this study, we develop an adaptive MCMC approach to deal with the problem of many moment conditions in Bayesian GMM.
+In this study, we develop an adaptive MCMC approach to tackle the problem of many moment conditions in Bayesian GMM.
 The proposal consists of two main contributions.
 First, we propose estimating the precision matrix of the moment conditions using the nonparametric eigenvalue-regularized precision matrix estimator developed by \citet{Lam2016}.
-This estimator is more numerically stable than the standard estimator.
+This estimator is more numerically stable than the standard estimator, the inverse of a sample covariance matrix.
 Through a series of Monte Carlo experiments, we show that the proposed approach outperforms existing ones in terms of both statistical and computational efficiency.
 Second, we propose a random updating of a weighting matrix using the recursive mean of the posterior samples.
-In our approach, adaptation probabilities are set to decrease exponentially, which ensures the validity of the MCMC algorithm, and significantly saves computational cost.
-Even if the number of moment conditions is significantly smaller than the sample size, a GMM estimator can be ill-posed.
-While our primary focus is the problem posed by many moment conditions, the proposed approach can also be beneficial to cases where the number of moment conditions is not so many, as shown in the subsequent sections.
+In our approach, we set adaptation probabilities to decrease exponentially, which ensures the validity of the MCMC algorithm, and significantly saves computational cost.

-The rest of the paper is structured as follows.
-Section 2 introduces the proposed approach.
+This paper proceeds as follows: Section 2 introduces the proposed approach.
 Section 3 conducts a simulation study.
 In Section 4, we apply the approach to a real data problem as an example.
-Section 5 concludes the paper with a discussion.
+Section 5 concludes this paper with a discussion.